scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Talk with the customer about what their requirements for the project are.
 - Break down the requirements outlined by the customer into subsections which outline what we need to do to achieve them.
 - Come up with a list of possible use cases for our project outcomes.

-**Original Instructions**<br>
-> This is typically the longest subsection in the document.
-List up to fifty use cases (in order of priority for development), and for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
-Identify the use cases that comprise a minimum viable product.

 ### 3.3 Usability Requirements
 The goal is to design a user-friendly rocket with sufficient documentation to allow the wider avionics community to successfully launch and operate the product themselves.
 The product will also remain open source, ensuring the wider community can analyse and develop the product further as they wish.